Read my thoughts about Part 2 of Ponniyin Selvan here and how Part 1 differs from the books here

 She patiently plans the downfall of the empire.
 She is single-handedly responsible for the rise of Pandiya nationalists.

 Here, we again see Kalki dig deeper into her motives and make her less of a caricature.
 Though it seems like she is power-hungry and vengeful, we understand that she is a product of her circumstance.
-Repeatedly wronged by the Cholas since her childhood, she turns the very thing that held her back into something that could destroy them from within — her looks.
+Repeatedly wronged by the Cholas since her childhood, she turns the very thing that made her a target into something that could destroy them from within — her looks.
 Every man who meets her wants her and is ready to do anything to get her.
 And she uses that power to get closer and closer to her goal.
 She goes from being an outsider and a nobody to someone who can influence policy and incite wars in a short amount of time.

 Men who are ensnared by her say that her beauty is her biggest weapon.
 But what they overlook and eventually pay for, is a sharper weapon that she is constantly honing — her mind.
 Just like Kundhavai, while her beauty was what she was known for, it’s her mind that gets her where she is.